piscis/good-to-know/README.md

 # Good to Know

-A cheetsheet overview of my personal stuff and things I should remember.
+A cheatsheet overview of my personal stuff and things I should remember.

 ### Cheatsheets:
 * [Markdown](/piscis/good-to-know/blob/master/cheatsheet-markdown.md)